 If you have any inquiries or complaints about our handling of your PI under the Privacy Shield or other appropriate transfer framework, or you want to view your PI that Lilly U.S. processes and request its correction, amendment or deletion, please contact us using the information in the “How to Contact Us” section below.

 If you still have a specific privacy concern that has not been resolved after attempting to address your privacy question or concern with Lilly U.S. directly, you may choose mediation of that concern by the neutral third party, American Arbitration Association.
 You may submit your unresolved privacy concern to the American Arbitration Association for resolution by contacting them here:

-You may also have the option to select binding arbitration for the resolution of your complaint with respect to PI originating in the EU or Switzerland under certain circumstances.
+You may also have the option to select binding arbitration for the resolution of your complaint with respect to PI originating in the EU, the UK or Switzerland under certain circumstances.
 For more information on binding arbitration, see the U.S. Department of Commerce's Privacy Shield Framework: Annex I (Binding Arbitration).